core-wg/etch/draft-ietf-core-etch-latest.md

 The FETCH method is subject to the same general security considerations as all CoAP methods as described in {{-coap}}.
+The payload of a FETCH request may reveal more detailed information about the specific portions of a resource of interest to the requester than a GET request for the entire resource would; this may mean that confidentiality protection of the request by DTLS or other means is needed for FETCH where it wouldn't be needed for GET.

 The security consideration of Section 11 of {{-coap}} as well as those of Section 5 of {{-http-patch}} also apply.